Your briefing on Friday – The New York Times

 This is what is happening the most.

+Baklava: The strict curfews of the virus in the weekend in Istanbul have offered new moments of calm beauty.
+But during the month of Ramadan, the city's bakeries received an exemption from the blockade.
+Turks turn out You cannot do without your baklava, writes our head of the Istanbul office.

 What we are hearing: "‘The Wire ': Way Down in the Hole.
-"Gilbert Cruz, our Culture editor, writes:" This podcast, in which former ESPN presenter Jemele Hill and former TMZ personality Van Lathan break down each episode of the show, I It makes me feel like I'm watching again when I'm really just doing the dishes while using AirPods. "
+"Gilbert Cruz, our Culture editor, writes:" This podcast, in which former ESPN presenter Jemele Hill and former TMZ personality Van Lathan break down each episode of the show, I makes me feel like I'm seeing again when I'm really just doing the dishes. "

 Now a break from the news